robNice/OMV-Service-Dashboard/CONFIG_README.md

   ]
 }
 ```

-Section IDs must be unique.
+> ⚠️ Section IDs must be unique.
+Section and service titles are used for title tags, h1 and card-titles.
-Section title is used as card-title.

-#### Card-image filenames
+---
+### Section card-image filenames

-Section IDs also must match the card-image-filenames.
+Section card-image filenames must match the section IDs.

 `"id": "admin"`
-=> So a 'admin.png' image should exist either in
+=> So a 'admin.png', 'admin.gif', 'admin.jpg' or 'admin.webp' image should exist in

+`/{your-config-directory}/assets/cards/sections/`

+if it doesn't exist in

 `/data/assets/cards/sections/`

-or

-`/{your-config-directory}/assets/cards/sections/`

-Each section also has an own background image.
+Each section also has its own background image.
 The filename of this image must also match the section id.

-Luckily there actually is an admin.png in the built-in assets :)

-Here is a complete list of available section-card-image-filenames:
+Here is a complete list of already available section-ids, each with their own card and background image:

-- admin.png
+- admin
-- kitchen.png
+- kitchen
-- media.png
+- media
-- network.png
+- network
-- smart-home.png
+- smart-home

 This also means you can already use sections with the corresponding ids (admin, kitchen, media, network, smart-home)

 If you are in need of more sections, feel free to add missing images to your config/assets/cards/sections-directory.
 Just keep in mind: filename is always `{id}.png`

+---
+## Services
 Services are configured a little bit differently:

 ```json